HSJ announces areas where cuts could come after Election

 Fellow patients report extended waiting times – or not even being given a date for a procedure.
-This is ‘playing the system’: you wait and wait, then are told a date which is now within the 18 week guidelines.
-If you complain you are told that you are being seen correctly (NHS doesn’t take into account time when you were in limbo).
+This is ‘playing the system’: you wait and wait, then evntually are given a date which is now within the 18 week guidelines.
+If you complain you are told that you are being seen correctly (NHS doesn’t take into account time when you were in limbo waiting for an appointment).

-If you have any of the following in prescription you may find you now have to pay:
+If you have any of the following on prescription you may find you now have to pay:

 - Gluten-free foods

 - Travel vaccines

 - Some muscle rubs

 - Lidocaine plasters

 - Sunscrean (Thanks a bunch – when we are told that survivors are more likely to get skin cancers)

 But whether the cuts are what patients want, or there will be massive demonstrations against them, remains to be seen.
 I would have thought it sensible that to invite patient reps. such as the Patients’ Association, to sit round a table and vote, before announcing them, would have been a good idea.
 However, the NHS has announced new cost-cutting measures, ranging from letting patients buy their own Paracetamol (at 49p a go), to curbing IVF treatment.